ethanimproving/Family-Ideas/Travel/Non-rev Travel.md

 # Carry-on Bags
 Summary:

-You have have 2 carry-on bags and 2 checked luggage.
+You have 2 carry-on bags and 2 checked luggage.

--   Overhead item: 45"
+-   Overhead item: 45" (length + width + height)
 -   Personal item: 40"
 -   2 Luggage: 62" each